modernweb-dev/rocket/site/pages/10--docs/30--guides/30--images.rocket.md

 ## Adjusting options

-Under the hood it is using [11ty/image](https://www.11ty.dev/docs/plugins/image/) and all it's options are available.
+Under the hood it is using [11ty/image](https://www.11ty.dev/docs/plugins/image/) and all its options are available.

 <inline-notification type="tip">

-If you are using a layout preset like `@rocket/launch` then you probably don't want to touch/change these options as the preset will set it for you accordion to its layout needs.
+If you are using a layout preset like `@rocket/launch` then you probably don't want to touch/change these options as the preset will set it for you according to its layout needs.

 The default preset for regular markdown content is available as `responsive`.